Average Utility Costs in Alaska

 Utility providers in Alaska

-In the areas we cover, electric is provided by Chugach Electric Association (Anchorage); Golden Valley Electric Association (GVEA) (Fairbanks, Badger); Alaska Electric Light & Power (AEL&P) (Juneau); and Matanuska Electric Association (MEA) (Knik-Fairview).
-Chugach, GVEA, and MEA are cooperatives; AEL&P is investor-owned.
-Rates reflect remote delivery and climate—heating and fuel cost adjustments add to typical bills.
+In the cities we cover, electric is provided by Alaska Electric Light & Power (AEL&P) (Juneau); Chugach Electric Association (Anchorage); Golden Valley Electric Association (GVEA) (Badger, Fairbanks); Matanuska Electric Association (MEA) (Knik Fairview) Rates reflect remote delivery and climate—heating and fuel cost adjustments add to typical bills.
 Water and sewer vary by community; some areas rely on wells and septic.
+Water, sewer, and trash are set by city, county, or regional providers.
 Our estimates use each utility's published rate at 1,000 kWh.
 City pages show sources and last-verified dates.

 See which electric, water, sewer, and trash providers serve different areas of Alaska, along with typical residential rate information and sources.